 2. You should feel comfortable and confident with your choice of doctor.

 Dr. Day believes in getting injectable wrinkle reducers administered only by a board-certified aesthetic physician, like a dermatologist or surgeon specializing in plastics, facial plastics, or oculoplastics.
 “We have the most training,” she explains.
 “It’s not just about delivering the injectable wrinkle reducer.”

 It’s normal to be nervous before your first cosmetic treatment, but if you get a bad vibe from the office environment or don’t feel comfortable with the doctor’s vision, know that it’s okay to walk away.
-You can also always talk to Quinn, our concierge, to find a trusted provider in your area.

 3. Your doctor should observe both your natural and purposeful expressions, then discuss goals and expectations.

 Whether or not you know it, your face is likely being analyzed from the moment you walk into the room — and that’s a good thing.
 Dr. Day says she begins by asking new patients about subjects that will get them naturally animated, like their kids, partners, or jobs.
 “That way, I will see their natural facial movements and am better able to notice any subtle asymmetry between the left and right side,” she says.
 “Then I’ll ask patients to purposefully animate to see what the movement is when they try to make an expression and how much strength any given muscle has.”
 After that, you and your doctor should have a conversation about your concerns and what you’d like to address.

 If you visit the practice or medi spa for injectable wrinkle reducers, sit down, and the medical professional tries to jump straight into injecting, consider it a big red flag.
 “It’s really one size fits none,” Dr. Day points out.
 “Each person needs to be treated and addressed uniquely.”

 4. You should read the photography consent form.